Michael Crabtree: 2010 season

-In the season opener against the Seattle Seahawks, Crabtree caught 2 passes for 12 yards (a career low).
-It was the first time in his career that he did not record at least 3 receptions in a game.
+During the season opener against the Seattle Seahawks, Crabtree caught two passes for 12 yards (a career low).
+It was the first time in his career that he did not record at least three receptions in a game.
 In the home opener on Monday Night Football against the New Orleans Saints he caught 1 pass (career low) for 32 yards.
-On October 10, 2010, Crabtree recorded his first career 100+-yard game.
-He caught 9 passes for 105 yards and also had a 7-yard touchdown.
-He caught the go-ahead 32-yard touchdown against Oakland in week 6.
-It was the first time he caught a touchdown in consecutive games.
-In Week 16, against the St. Louis Rams, he recorded a career-high 60-yard touchdown reception in the second quarter of the 25–17 loss.
-Overall, in the 2010 season, he finished with 55 receptions for 741 receiving yards and six receiving touchdowns.
+On October 10, 2010, Crabtree recorded his first career 100+-yard game, recording nine receptions for 105 yards and a seven-yard touchdown.
+He caught the go-ahead 32-yard touchdown against Oakland in Week 6.
+It was the first time Crabtree caught a touchdown in consecutive games.
+During Week 16 against the St. Louis Rams, he recorded a career-high 60-yard touchdown reception in the second quarter of the 25–17 loss.

+Crabtree finished his second professional season with 55 receptions for 741 yards and six touchdowns in 16 games and 15 starts.

 2011 season

 Crabtree suffered a broken foot during player-only off-season workouts in 2011.
 He underwent surgery and missed the entire preseason.
 In the first game of the regular season against the Seahawks, he was still not fully recovered from his injury and sat out the second half of that game and the next game against the Dallas Cowboys.
-Crabtree caught his first touchdown of the season in a 20–10 win against the Cleveland Browns.
+Crabtree caught his first touchdown of the season during a Week 8 20–10 victory over the Cleveland Browns.
 His second touchdown reception occurred in a home game against the St. Louis Rams on a 52-yard pass from Alex Smith.
-In the final game of the regular season in St. Louis, Crabtree recorded the first multi-touchdown game of his NFL career with two touchdown receptions, one of which came from kicker David Akers on a fake field goal.
+In the regular season finale in St. Louis, Crabtree recorded the first multi-touchdown game of his NFL career with two touchdown receptions, one of which came from kicker David Akers on a fake field goal.
 Crabtree finished the season with a career-high in both receptions (72) and receiving yards (874).
 In the playoffs, Crabtree caught a five-yard touchdown pass in the Divisional Round against the New Orleans Saints to give the 49ers an early 14–0 lead.
-However, in the Saints game and NFC Championship against the New York Giants, he totaled only five receptions for 28 yards.
+However, in that game and NFC Championship Game against the New York Giants, he totaled only five receptions for 28 yards.